djaus2/NoPopUps/NoPopUps.md

 * [Windows 10 PopUp Class](https://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.controls.primitives.popup.aspx)
 * [IoT-Core Unsupported Classes](https://developer.microsoft.com/en-us/windows/iot/docs/unavailableapis)

-The above link says that   **Windows.UI.Popups.MessageDialog** class is not supported but teh whole Windows.UI.PopUps class is problematic with IoT-Core.
+The above link says that   **Windows.UI.Popups.MessageDialog** class is not supported but the whole Windows.UI.PopUps class is problematic with IoT-Core.
 This UI feature is probably excluded with IOT-Core apps because they may typically run with out much user interaction, or none with the a headless device.

-This project demonstrates how to have a [Yes] [Cancel] Popup panel with a message with the app awaiting the user response and responding accordingly.
+This project demonstrates how to have a [Yes] [Cancel] Popup panel with a message with the app awaiting the user response and responding accordingly with Windows 10 IoT-Core.
 The project code implements the confirmation message box both using the PopUp class and using the PopUp panel.
 A project compilation symbol (IOTCORE) determines which mechanism is used.
 That way the UWP app can run both on the desktop (with expected user interaction - **IOTCORE** _not defined_) and on an IoT-Core device with the PopUp panel (**IOTCORE** _defined_).

 ## Load the project in Visual Studio